numpy1314/axvisor/Boot-on-rk3588.md

 ## Known Issues

-- Resets of the ethernet in VM2 is not working, and reconfigure the NIC (e.g. with NetworkManager) may cause the VM2 to hang.
+* Resets of the ethernet in VM2 is not working, and reconfigure the NIC (e.g. with NetworkManager) may cause the VM2 to hang.
 Currently the initramfs will attempt to autoconfig the eth port then mount NFS as the rootfs.
 You may override the configuration with `ip=` kernel bootarg.
+* Execute `reboot` in either VM would reset the whole board, which may be unexpected for the other VM.
+You may `shutdown` VM2 first, then do shutdown or reboot in VM1.